 Recommended by Alexander from Gourmand Trotter

-Going to a basketball game is one of the best things to do in Los Angeles since the city is home to two major NBA teams, namely the Los Angeles Lakers, and the Los Angeles Clippers.
+Going to a basketball game is one of the best things to do in LA Los Angeles since the city is home to two major NBA teams, namely the Los Angeles Lakers and the Los Angeles Clippers.

-The Lakers games are often attended by celebrities who are shown in the celeb cam, which can be fun, especially if you’re a tourist and visiting LA to get that Hollywood feel.
+The Lakers games are often attended by celebrities shown in the celeb cam, which can be fun, especially if you’re a tourist and visit LA to get that Hollywood feel.

-Tickets to a Laker’s game range from $56 to several thousand dollars depending on seat and availability.
+Depending on seat and availability, a ticket to a Laker’s game range from $56 to several thousand dollars.

 It’s recommended to book Lakers tickets as soon as you know the date or game that you want to watch, as they sell out quite fast most of the time.

 It’s a fun activity for the whole family or even for couples and friends.
-Even if you’re not that interested in basketball or the NBA, it will be fun as the atmosphere is always great.
+Even if you’re not interested in basketball or the NBA, it will be fun, as the atmosphere is always great.